-There’s a lot to keep anyone busy along the South Coast of KwaZulu-Natal, especially in terms of tourist attractions in South Africa that cater for families, writes Des Langkilde.
+There’s a lot to keep anyone busy along the South Coast of KwaZulu-Natal, especially in terms of tourist attractions in South Africa that cater to families.
+By Des Langkilde.

-Last month I wrote about the activities that I experienced during my jam-packed post-Indaba media FAM trip itinerary hosted by Ugu South Coast Tourism.
-Namely Fun Boat Rides with C-Freaks, Beach Horse Rides with Selsdon Park Estate, and Zip Lines with Lake Eland Game Reserve.
-This month, I’ll cover a few of the tourist attractions, which abound along the KZN South Coast.
+Last month, I wrote about the KZN South Coast Activities that I experienced during my jam-packed post-Indaba media FAM trip itinerary hosted by Ugu South Coast Tourism.
+Namely, Fun Boat Rides with C-Freaks, Beach Horse Rides with Selsdon Park Estate, and Zip Lines with Lake Eland Game Reserve.
+This month, I’ll cover a few of the tourist attractions that abound along the KZN South Coast.

 Tourist Attraction #1: S’khumba Crafts

 S’khumba Crafts is a leather workshop, studio and coffee bar situated between Ramsgate and Southbroom.
 Each piece of hand-crafted leatherware, which includes shoes, sandals, belts, bags, and a variety of decor and accessory items, is designed and handcrafted by Brian and Karen Bernstein on the premises, using only top-quality vegetable-tanned cowhide.

 The indigenous setting of the establishment is like an enchanted forest, as one ambles down the rustic path to the showroom and coffee shop, that serves ice cold beer and homemade treats.

 For more information call +27 (0)39 316 8212.

 Situated on Old Main road, Ramsgate, Pistols Saloon is really a pub and restaurant but the sheer number of wild-west cowboy bric-a-brac adorning the walls and just about every surface makes this an interesting museum.
 A regular patron at the bar is Huckleberry the donkey – his party trick is drinking Coke (from the can).